iotifiedBigYus/mustapekka/diary.md

 ## Benjamin 11.3.2024

 This is horrible.
 My music should not turn off - although, this I admit: so far it has been kind of bland.
 That all changes with this second song, an absolute banger, not tried and yet true.
 Summa summarum: I made a second song today.
+UPDATE: additional mastering completed.